aryalg/uptime-kuma/README.md

 ⚠️ Please use a **local volume** only.
 Other types such as NFS are not supported.

-Uptime Kuma is now running on http://localhost:3001
+C8 Digital Server Monitoring is now running on http://localhost:3001

 ### 💪🏻 Non-Docker